As the world races to ramp up spending to address climate change, one question looms large: Where will the money come from?

 Governments and intergovernmental organizations—such as the UN—are among the most significant funders of climate change action.
 The $321 billion in climate finance from public sources account for 51 percent of total global commitments.1

-Unfortunately, growth in public investment is slowing.
+Even so, public investment needs to grow.
 The 2019/2020 spending only increased 10 percent over 2017/2018 after two successive growth periods of 24 percent.
-Considering the aim should be more like 450 percent, the CPI report says it best: “This is worrying.”
+The aim should be more like 450 percent.

 At the same time, some states have retained or stepped up climate investment.
-California, the fifth-largest economy in the world, announced $15 billion in investments in climate spending over multiple years in its 2021 budget.9, 10
+California, the fifth-largest economy in the world, announced $54 billion planned in climate spending in September of 2022.8, 9